 If you’re looking for things to do in Northumberland, you’ve come to the right place.
 This vibrant, culturally rich county is packed with one-of-a-kind activities, historical sites and much-loved local events.
 With so many places to visit, organising your Northumberland holiday couldn’t be easier – and we will help you create the ultimate itinerary.

-Kicking off on the 22nd of June and running all through the summer is the Great Exhibition of the North encouraging people to 'Get North' and discover the amazing sights, sounds, art, music, design and culture that the North of England has to offer and officially opened by the BBC's Breakfast Show presenter Steph McGovern.
+The Great Exhibition of the North ran from the 22nd June - 9th September and was a fantastic event encouraging people to 'Get North' and discover the amazing sights, sounds, art, music, design and culture that the North of England has to offer and was officially opened by the BBC's Breakfast Show presenter Steph McGovern.

 Situated in the North East of England, the popular county of Northumberland is a designated Area of Outstanding Natural Beauty (AONB).
 It is an enchanting corner of the country brimming with history – for example, there are more castles in Northumberland than in any other county in England, including Bamburgh Castle and world-famous Alnwick Castle.
 With beautiful, golden, sandy beaches, rolling hills, craggy moorland, popular market towns and fishing villages such as Seahouses, Beadnell and Bamburgh, visitors wondering what to do in Northumberland will be spoiled for choice.